-The Chinese Communist Party (CCP) may have used Malta’s embassy in Belgium to spy on the European Union headquarters located opposite to it.
+The Chinese Communist Party (CCP) may have used Malta’s embassy in Belgium to spy on the European Union headquarters that is located opposite.
 The revelations were made by a spokesperson of Veiligheid van de Staat, Belgium’s homeland security service.

 The spying charge